agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### GetService

 **GetService** gets details of a service.
-It returns a [ManagedService](https://github.com/googleapis/googleapis/blob/9b94dba2f7f4b601f8232bc3a3f6ef32665279b9/google/api/servicemanagement/v1/resources.proto#L34), which doesn't tell us anything that we don't already know, but let's try it to see it in action.
+It returns a `ManagedService`, which doesn't tell us anything that we don't already know from calling `ListServices`, but let's try it to see it in action.

 ```
 $ q service-management get-service $SERVICE | jq